merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 ```

 I will refer to this as the *hit alignment*.
 The aggregation of **all** the domain hit summaries and the
-hit alignments are stored in two datastructures that are attributes of the `anvio.parers.hmmer.HMMERStandardOutput`
+hit alignments are stored in two datastructures that are attributes of the `anvio.parsers.hmmer.HMMERStandardOutput`
 parser class.
 I will now describe both of them:

 The first is `dom_hits`, which is a dataframe which looks like this: